 If you have children, you may have opened an RESP to save for their education.
 It’s an investment that allows contributors to save money for a child’s (the beneficiary’s) post-secondary education.
 Contributions to an RESP can be supplemented by grants and incentives from the federal and certain provincial governments.
 It can be a smart way to invest and grow money for the purposes of saving for education.

-“RESPs can be a really good way to save for a child’s education,” says Zeljka Walker, an investment advisor with TD Wealth and a Certified Divorce Financial Analyst.
+“RESPs can be a really good way to save for a child’s education,” says Zeljka Walker, Senior Investment Advisor with TD Wealth and a Certified Divorce Financial Analyst.
 “The money can grow on a tax-deferred basis and the federal government can add grants of up to $7,200 per beneficiary, depending on the amount of contributions.”

 If you were a couple when the RESP was established, you and your spouse or partner might be joint subscribers on the plan.
 That means that either of you can contribute to the RESP.
 Or, if you opened up the account yourself, it is possible that it might be a single subscriber account.